volcan01010/python4geoscientists/improvements.md

-# Improvements to the Python course
+# Improvements to the Python course for future runs

-+  Convert to Python 3.0
++  Replace basemap section with cartopy
-+  Add section explaining objects and their methods.
++  Add section explaining objects and their methods
-+  Check possibility of using df.value_counts() and df.isin() syntax for some of the queries.
++  Check df.value_counts() and df.isin() syntax for some of the queries.